 FIRST AFFIRMATIVE DEFENSE

-As the Plaintiff has not met the requirements necessary to bring an action under the
+the Plaintiff has not met the requirements necessary to bring an

 Acceleration Remedies Clause of Paragraph 22 of the Mortgage, this action should be dismissed.